azraq27/neural/docs/source/index.rst

 Other Related Modules
 -----------------------

-The :mod:`eprime` module can be used to parse E-Prime data files, a program commonly used to present stimuli in fMRI experiments
+The :mod:`neural.eprime` module can be used to parse E-Prime data files, a program commonly used to present stimuli in fMRI experiments

 Contents
 =========